Chirag-ahir/SFC-Preparation/README.md

 - This feature allows for the creation of web forms that customers can fill out, which then become cases in Salesforce.<br>
 - Assignment rules can then be used to automatically route these cases to the appropriate teams or agents based on predefined criteria, ensuring efficient and relevant case handling.

+What is support process<br>
+To accommodate the common stages and fields for new product support cases and the additional stages and fields for maintenance cases, implementing Support Processes is recommended.
+Support Processes allow for the customization of case stages based on the type of support being provided, ensuring that all necessary information is captured accurately for each case type.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>